nicklockwood/ShapeScript/docs/src/getting-started.md

 ShapeScript will only ask you which editor you want to use the *first* time you edit a file, then it will remember your choice.
 If you change your mind later, you can select a different editor in Preferences (select the `ShapeScript > Preferences…` menu or press **Cmd-,**).

+When using an external editor it can be useful to have the window displaying the rendered model visible in the same workspace, so that you do not have to use split-screen or switch applications to see the results of your changes.
+You can do this using the `View > Float Window` option.
+Note that this setting must be set independently for each window.

 ## File Structure

 The first line of the default `.shape` document looks like this: